bloomreach/brxm/cms/richtext/ckeditor/resources/src/main/resources/ckeditor/README.md

 This repository contains Hippo-specific modifications of CKEditor 4.
 The build includes only the plugins used in Hippo CMS (see dev/builder/build-config.js).

+### External plugins

 The following external plugins are included:

   - [codemirror](https://github.com/w8tcha/CKEditor-CodeMirror-Plugin)
   - [wordcount](https://github.com/w8tcha/CKEditor-WordCount-Plugin)
   - [youtube](https://github.com/fonini/ckeditor-youtube-plugin)

+### Link types

+The list of link types in the Link Info tab of the Link dialog can be configured via the configuration property `linkTypes` (string), which contains a comma-separated list of link types.
+The default value is `url,anchor,email`, so by default the Link dialog will show the same options as before.
+The option selected by default is the first item in the comma-separated list.

 ## Versions

-A Hippo-specific CKEditor build adds a 1-based nano version to the CKEditor version it extends, prefix with `-h`.
+A Hippo-specific CKEditor build adds a 1-based nano version to the CKEditor version it extends, prefixed with `-h`.
 For example, version `4.3.0-h1` extends CKEditor `4.3.0`.

 Each branch `hippo/<version>` contains all commits in the CKEditor branch `release/<version>`